benyoung93/written_programs/README.md

-# written_programs
+# Written Programs
-Repository for useful programs used in in bioinformatic analyses
+A repository for useful programs used in in bioinformatic analyses.
+Brief descriptions will be below